 The scan had produced the goods.
 I felt vindicated for my stubborn refusal to concede the scan.
 A scan I had been promised.
 Reality.
 Truth is if I had not been promised it I would have not even been aware of it?
 Therefore not missed it if it had never came.
 Always keep your promises kids.

-The Christie.
 I was impressed by their positive action.
 They had come thru for me.
 I contacted them to cancel the scan (there are guidelines about how much nuclear medicine (isotope) can be administered within a body within a certain amount of time).
 I didn’t want to deprive another of a vital procedure.
 I did ask for a consultation to discus further treatment.
 They agreed.

 The consultant was Australian.
 She was very curious as to how and why I had ended up with Australian scans?
 Understandable.
 Her (their) recommendation was standard prostate radiotherapy.
 They would not be prepared to perform SABR.
 She explained the logic behind their decisions.
 I did not get to meet Dr Lauge.

 My next Liverpool consultation, Dr Eswars Clinic, Clatterbridge Cancer Centre.
 I met with a junior doctor.
 She discussed my scan findings and potential radiotherapy options.
 The difficulty with SABR radiotherapy was the tumor location.
 Lymph nodes are like bunches of grapes hanging from vines.
 They move.
 As such to zap a single node is difficult.
 This type of radiotherapy is that intense that if the beam missed, and hit something else, bowel, bladder etc. then the result consequences might be worse than the objective.

 A final decision would be made by the SABR team.
 I left feeling that is that (for all the right reasons) no SABR.
 Two weeks later I was contacted.
 The team had met and they had decided to go ahead.
 Surprised.
 Hope.
 Next steps consultation with SABR team.